 Upon completing this requirement, students will be able to:

-Identify basic components and elements that shape successful writing such as topic, purpose, genre, and audience.

-Compose an articulate, grammatically correct, and organized piece of writing with properly documented and supported ideas, evidence, and information suitable to the topic, purpose, and audience.
+Compose an articulate, thoughtful, grammatically correct, and logically organized piece of writing with properly documented and supported ideas, evidence, and information suitable to the topic, purpose, genre, and audience.

-Critique your own and others’ writing to provide effective and useful feedback to improve their communication.
+Apply your understanding of elements that shape successful writing to critique and improve your own and others’ writing through effective and useful feedback.

 Oral communication (3 credits): Learning to speak effectively is an essential part of a liberal education.
 However, effective communication in today’s society requires more than the acquisition of oral presentation skills.
 UWSP also expects students to develop skills in using visual communications technologies and other media tools in order to enhance presentations and connect more meaningfully with audiences.